 Create a UNIX user

-The first time you install Bash on Ubuntu on Windows, you will be prompted to create a UNIX username and password.
+The first time you launch a Linux distribution in Windows, you will be prompted to create a UNIX username and password.

 This UNIX username and password has no relationship to your Windows username and password, and it can be different.